Southern tree hyrax: Behaviour

 The tree hyrax lives in trees and is mostly nocturnal, as opposed to the rock hyrax which lives among rocks and is mainly diurnal.
 It occurs singly, in pairs or in small groups, favouring hollow trees and dense foliage.
 Tree hyrax are extremely able climbers with remarkable balancing skills, they do walk on the ground, but will often 'bounce' along rapidly then stop and then move rapidly again to get to the next piece of cover.
 Its extraordinary call, heard mainly at night, is a series of blood-curdling shrieks building up to a crescendo.
 These territorial calls are produced mainly by the males.

 Ecology

-Martial and tawny eagles, leopards, lions, jackals, spotted hyenas, and snakes prey upon the southern tree hyrax.
+Martial and tawny eagles, leopards, lions, jackals, spotted hyenas, and even snakes prey upon the southern tree hyrax.
 In Rwanda, the most common predators are feral dogs.
 The limited amount of time the hyrax spends on the ground at night may be a predator avoidance strategy.
 Humans sometimes also eat the hyrax.

 The eastern tree hyrax (Dendrohyrax validus) was given ecological classification Near Threatened (NT) in 2015.